MythicalFlame/EcoRedux-Wiki/Movecraft/CraftTypes/Clipper.md

 ---

-The Caravel is the second smallest, basic craft type a player can construct.
+The Clipper is the second smallest, basic craft type a player can construct.

 **Craft Specifications:**